Forbu/marketopen/README.md

 ### ROADMAP

--> Smart Contract code testing finishing 23 August 2017
+-> Smart Contract code finished

-Finished : every functions is implemented (well we will see later for the optimisation)
+-> Javasceript Express Backend : Mained functions finished.

--> Backend Javascript should take 1 week => finishing ~01 september
+TODO :
-Implemented the backend with the web3 framework (29 August)
+(publish function to finish (sep from test function) Lundi 18 Sept

--> Frontend should take 1/2 weeks -> 14 september
+-> Frontend with Angular2 : main functions of display finished TODO : publish product + buy product
-TODO
+Mardi 19 Sept

 Then they should be a lot of documentation coming.

 You can contact me to forbu14@gmail.com